This basic steel cut oats recipe is the perfect ratio of oats to liquid for the creamiest, dreamiest canvas for your breakfast creations!

 Step 3: Add milk, water, cinnamon, salt, and maple syrup to the oats.
 Bring to a boil, then reduce to a simmer.
 Cover and simmer over low heat for 25-30 minutes.

 Step 4: Once fully cooked, oats should be soft, thick, and creamy.
-Remove the oats from heat and stir in vanilla extract.
+Give them a stir to make sure, then remove the oats from heat and stir in vanilla extract.

-Toasting the oats is key for getting the most flavor out of oats!
-In fact, I do this with all grains that I cook -- a light toasting in oil, and then add cooking liquids.
+- Toast the oats!
+Toasting the oats will level up their flavor.
+In fact, I do this with all grains that I cook -- a light toasting in oil before adding cooking liquids.

-Quick-cooking steel cut oats are cut the same way as regular steel cut, but they're cut into even smaller pieces so that they can cook in less time.
-Most quick-cooking steel cut oats require a different oat-to-liquid ratio, so I don't recommend them for a direct swap into this recipe.
-(I'll have to test it!)
+Quick cooking steel cut oats are cut the same way as regular steel cut, but they're cut into even smaller pieces so that they can cook in less time.
+Most quick cooking steel cut oats require a different oat-to-liquid ratio, so I don't recommend them for a direct swap into this specific recipe.

 Yep!
 Using regular vs. quick-cooking steel cut oats as overnight oats will result in different texture.
 Try it out for yourself and see what you like best!

-Note, when reheating the oats they'll be thick -- you may need a splash of milk!
+Note, when reheating the oats they'll be thick, so you may need a splash of milk!

 Perfect Basic Steel Cut Oats